bitcraze/crazyradio2-firmware/docs/building-and-flashing/flash.md

 Note: if you enter bootloader mode again the current firmware will always be named `CURRENT.UF2`, regardless of the name of the file you dropped when flashing.

-## Flasing with USB serial port
+## Flashing with USB serial port

 The bootloader also contains a (CDC) USB serial port interface.
 This allows to flash the firmware from command line or from a script which might be helpful during development.

-Fashing using the serial port interface requires the `adafruit-nrfutil` command line tool.
+Flashing using the serial port interface requires the `adafruit-nrfutil` command line tool.
 This tool can be installed with `pip install adafruit-nrfutil`.

 Then, from within the firmware build folder, a package can be generated and flashed: